TOKENISTAKEN/CemsEncryption/README.md

 # CemsEncryption
-Using is so simple just command that python3 main.py
+Using is so simple just type that command that python3 main.py